What Is MCT Oil? The Ultimate Guide to MCT Oil Supplements

 Lauric acid (C12): ~49% of coconut oil

-C12 is what you’ll mostly find in coconut oil, but your body doesn’t treat it like an MCT.
-Rather than immediately getting converted into energy, lauric acid requires a pit stop in the liver.
+C12 is what you’ll mostly find in coconut oil, as it makes up around 49% in concentration.
+But surprisingly, your body doesn’t treat it like an MCT.
+Rather than immediately getting converted into energy, lauric acid requires processing in the liver and takes longer to metabolize.[15]
 This is why it is more accurately described as a long-chain triglyceride (LCT), not an MCT.

 Lauric acid is not the same as monolaurin, an extremely potent antimicrobial that is derived from lauric acid.
-Lauric acid has a few antimicrobial benefits, but it’s simply not the most effective way to fuel your brain and body because it does not create energy in the brain the way that C8 and C10 do.[19]
+Lauric acid has a few antimicrobial benefits,[16] but because it takes longer to process, it is not as efficient to fuel your brain and body as C8 and C10 MCTs.

-These are LCTs, also known as long-chain fatty acids, and they refer to the other fats in coconut oil.
-The exact percentage of LCTs in coconut oil depends on variables like the region the coconut was grown and its time of harvest.
+These are LCTs, and they refer to the other fats in coconut oil.
+The exact percentage of LCTs in coconut oil depends on variables like the region the coconut was grown in and its time of harvest.

 MCT oil powder is a convenient way to bring MCTs on the go, but how does it compare to MCT oil?
+Are the MCT oil benefits the same?
 It depends on your preferences and the MCT oil powder you choose.

-With MCT oil, what you see is what you get.
-It doesn’t require a carrier oil or extra additives.
+One benefit of MCT oil is that it doesn’t require a carrier or extra additives.
 For instance, Brain Octane C8 MCT oil is 100% triple-distilled C8 MCT oil.
 It’s expeller-pressed, sourced completely from coconuts and it isn’t mixed with any unnecessary chemicals.
 Learn more about what makes Bulletproof MCT oils different.

 MCT oil powder is produced via a process called spray drying, in which MCT oil is sprayed onto a carrier material, which forms a powder.

-So, when you’re considering MCT oil powders, ask these questions:
+So, when you’re considering MCT oil powders, think about the following:

-- What is the carrier powder?
-Some carrier powders will actually kick you out of ketosis because they spike your insulin levels.
+• What is the carrier powder?
+Some carrier powders will actually hinder ketosis because they increase your insulin levels with added ingredients like maltodextrin or glucose additives.
 Acacia gum and resistant dextrin are keto-friendly choices you’ll find in Bulletproof products.
-If you see maltodextrin or glucose on another company’s ingredient list, just say no.

-- What are the other ingredients?
-The ingredient list on your MCT oil powder shouldn’t be a mile long.
-If it’s flavored, make sure the manufacturers aren’t sneaking in artificial sweeteners or added sugar.
-Bulletproof products with MCT oil powder are sweetened with plant-based sweeteners like stevia, never artificial sugar.
+• What are the other ingredients?
+If it’s flavored, make sure the manufacturers haven’t added artificial sweeteners or extra sugar.
+Bulletproof products with MCT oil powder use plant-based sweeteners like stevia.
+We never use artificial sweeteners.

-- How much fat do I get?
+• How much fat is there?
 Because each serving also contains a carrier powder, you might not consume as much fat as you would if you used liquid MCT oil alone.
 Double-check how much dietary fat you get per serving.
 Bulletproof Original Creamer clearly states that each serving contains 10 grams of quality fat from MCT oil and grass-fed butter.

 Another note on carrier powders: Acacia gum and resistant dextrin are great carriers because they’re actually good for your gut.[20]
 [21] Acacia gum, the carrier powder used in Bulletproof Original Creamer, is a resistant starch.
 Although it’s technically a carbohydrate, resistant starch isn’t digested by your body.
 Instead, it functions as a prebiotic, which feeds your good gut bacteria.

-The bottom line: MCT oil powder is convenient, but the ingredients matter.
-If you want to add MCT oil to your diet in powder form, make sure it doesn’t include added sugars or artificial fillers.
+MCT oil powder is convenient, but the ingredients matter.
+If you want to add MCTs to your diet in powder form, make sure it doesn’t include added sugars or artificial fillers.

 Sign up for early access to sales, product launches, the latest Bulletproof news and more!